Renzo-Fu/Telegram_parser/README.md

         Scraping messages for channel_2...
         ```
     After running the script, the extracted messages will be saved in a CSV file located at `data/collected_data.csv`.
 The file will include details like message text, URLs, message date, and message links.
+    - **6.1 Example output**:
+        All scraped media data will be stored in the data folder.
+Each type of data (videos, PDFs, photos) will be saved in its respective folder within data.